DTegano/Web-Scraping-NHL-Data-for-Prediction-using-Machine-Learning/README.md

 <img src = "https://user-images.githubusercontent.com/39016197/84824480-3d578300-afdd-11ea-9b72-ce95eacbc811.png" width = 440 height = 250>

-Based on the image, 2 or 3 clusters seem to be optimal - with 3 being more likely.
-Since I was hoping I'd be able to subgroup this into 2 clusters, I'll start with that first.
+Based on the image, it's hard to tell whether 2 or 3 clusters is optimal here.
+The graph does seem to lean a little more in favor of the 3 clusters.
+However, I'll focus mainly on the use 2 clusters since I only have 2 possible Results.
+I'll run 3 clusters afterwards for a comparison.

 ```
 km = kmeans(dt1,2)